Professor Calculus: Character history

 Calculus is a genius, who demonstrates himself throughout the series to be an expert in many fields of science, holding three PhDs in nuclear and theoretical physics, and planetary astronomy.
 He is also an experienced engineer, archaeologist, biologist and chemist.
 Many of his inventions precede or mirror similar technological developments in the real world (most notably the Moon rocket, but also his failed attempt at creating a colour television set).
 He seeks to benefit humankind through his inventions, developing a pill that cures alcoholism by making alcohol unpalatable to the patient, and refusing under great duress to yield his talents to producing weapons of mass destruction.
+Calculus is also shown to be in the midst of inventing steerable roller skates during The Red Sea Sharks, although the final product is never shown, with the invention being only merely a sideshow in the overall plot.
 Much of Calculus's more dangerous work is criticized by Captain Haddock, although Calculus usually interprets this the other way round: his deafness often leads him to misinterpret Haddock's words, preventing him from hearing his real opinion.

 Calculus's deafness is a frequent source of humour in his interactions with other people, as he often repeats back what he thinks he has heard, usually in the most unlikely words possible.
 Additionally, he often diverts the subject of a conversation by responding to a misinterpreted remark.
 For example, "But I never knew you had...." leads Calculus to respond, "No, young man, I am not mad!"
 In the same book he believes that Tintin and Haddock are talking about his sister, before remembering a few moments later that he does not have a sister.
 He is not perturbed by his handicap, even if it is a source of deep frustration to his friends.
 He himself does not admit to being near-deaf and insists that he is "only a little hard of hearing in one ear."

 In the course of the Moon books, however, Calculus leads a team of scientists and engineers working on a major rocket project, motivating him to adopt an ear trumpet, and later a hearing aid, and for the duration of the adventure he has near-perfect hearing.
 This made him a more serious character, even displaying leadership qualities that had not been shown before or since.
 However, after completing the journey to the Moon, Calculus discarded his hearing aid, forcing his friends to readjust to his hearing impairment (aside from one panel in The Castafiore Emerald, when Tintin is seen speaking to him through his ear-trumpet); this restored the humour surrounding him, though it could be that he finds his deafness useful since it enables him to focus on his work (something useful for The Calculus Affair, since he was referencing ultrasonic sound).